-where $\M_1$ is a randomly generated mask, $\M_1+\M_2=\mathbb{I}_m$, and the inference-time estimate is $\xhat_i=\ft(\y_i,\A_i)$.
-Note that some methods \cite{hu_spicer_2024,gan_deep_2021} require pairs of measurements of the same subject; these are equivalent to SSDU but with 2x less acceleration.
-Similarly, Artifact2Artifact \cite{gan_deformation-compensated_2022,liu_rare_2020}, when applied to static MRI reconstruction without paired measurements, is also identical to SSDU (see \cref{sec:a2a} for proof).
-We therefore consider SSDU as the archetypal method to compare.
+where $\M^{(1)}$ is a randomly generated mask (spanning the whole measurement domain in expectation), $\M^{(1)}+\M^{(2)}=\mathbb{I}_m$.
+Methods requiring pairs of measurements of the same subject \citep{xia_training_2019,hu_spicer_2024,gan_deep_2021,huang_deep_2019,gan_deformation-compensated_2022,liu_rare_2020} are equivalent to SSDU but with $2\times$ less acceleration.
+The same concept can be applied to a specific acquisition \citep{wang_k-band_2024}.
+However, for the estimator $\xhat$ to correspond to the supervised MMSE, an inference-time adaptation must be made to average over $J>1$ passes \citep{hendriksen_noise2inverse_2020}:

-An inference-time adaptation to SSDU performs a Monte-Carlo averaging over subsampled inputs; this is inspired by Noise2Inverse \cite{hendriksen_noise2inverse_2020}:

-More recently, \cite{millard_theoretical_2023} frames SSDU as a Bernoulli-noise special case of Noisier2Noise \cite{moran_noisier2noise_2019}, and propose a weighting to the SSDU loss and an informed splitting strategy to improve SSDU: